Fair Resource Allocation in Federated Learning: Fair Federated Learning

-\textbf{Improving communication-efficiency: \qfflavg.} In federated settings, communication-efficient schemes using \emph{local} stochastic solvers (such as \fedavg, described in Section~\ref{sec:prelim}) have been shown to significantly improve convergence speed~\cite{mcmahan2016communication}.
-Using stochastic (as opposed to batch) methods locally is important as it enables flexibility in terms of local computation vs. communication.
-Unfortunately, it is not straightforward to simply apply \fedavg to problem~\eqref{eq: qffl} when $q>0$, as the $F_k^{q+1}$ term prevents the use of local SGD.
-To address this, we propose instead optimizing $F_k$ locally.
-This is reasonable due to the fact that minimizing $F_k$ is equivalent to minimizing $F_k^{q+1}$ (when $F_k\geq 0$ and $q\geq 0$).
-However, if we combine these updates by simple averaging, similar to \fedavg, it would optimize~\eqref{eq: original_obj} and not~\eqref{eq: qffl}.
-Instead, we combine the local updates using the weights inferred via Lemma~\ref{lem: lipschitz}, similar to \qfflsgd.
-In particular, we replace the gradient of the local functions, $\nabla F_k$, in the \qfflsgd steps with the local update vectors that are obtained by running SGD locally on device $k$.
-This allows us to extend the local updating technique of \fedavg to the \qffl objective~\eqref{eq: qffl}.
+\textbf{Improving communication-efficiency: \qfflavg.} In federated settings, communication-efficient schemes using \emph{local} stochastic solvers (such as \fedavg) have been shown to significantly improve convergence speed~\citep{mcmahan2016communication}. {However, when $q>0$, the $F_k^{q+1}$ term is not an empirical average of the loss over all local samples due to the $q+1$ exponent, preventing the use of local SGD as in \fedavg.
+To address this, we propose to generalize \fedavg for $q>0$ using a more sophisticated dynamic weighted averaging scheme.
+The weights (step-sizes) are inferred from the upper bound of the local Lipschitz constants of the gradients of $F_k^{q+1}$, similar to \qfflsgd.
+To extend the local updating technique of \fedavg to the \qffl objective (\ref{eq: qffl}), we propose a heuristic where we replace the gradient $\nabla F_k$ in the \qfflsgd steps with the local updates that are obtained by running SGD locally on device $k$.} {Similarly, \qfflavg is reduced to \fedavg when $q=0$.} We provide additional details on \qfflavg in Algorithm~\ref{alg: ffl}.
+As we will see empirically, \qfflavg can solve \qffl objective much more efficiently than \qfflsgd due to the local updating heuristic. {Finally, recall that as $q \to \infty$ the \qffl objective recovers that of the \afl.
+However, we empirically notice that \qfflavg has a more favorable convergence speed compared to \afl while resulting in similar performance across devices (see Figure \ref{fig: compare_efficiency_agnostic} in the appendix).}